-A card issued to an individual on the authority of the Department of Infrastructure, Transport, Cities and Regional Development which allows access of persons on duty to the Security Zones of the Airport.
+A card issued to an individual on the authority of the Department Home Affairs which allows access of persons on duty to the Security Zones of the Airport.
 This card is only issued to persons that have undergone background checking and been cleared as per the Aviation Transport Security Regulations 2005.